-It's normal for your heart rate to rise during exercise or as a physiological response to stress, trauma or illness (sinus tachycardia).
-But in tachycardia (tak-ih-KAHR-dee-uh), the heart beats faster than normal in the upper or lower chambers of the heart or both while at rest.
+Sometimes, it's normal for you to have a fast heartbeat.
+For instance, it's normal for your heart rate to rise during exercise or as a response to stress, trauma or illness.
+But in tachycardia (tak-ih-KAHR-dee-uh), the heart beats faster than normal due to conditions unrelated to normal physiological stress.

 In some cases, tachycardia may cause no symptoms or complications.
 But if left untreated, tachycardia can disrupt normal heart function and lead to serious complications, including: